abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 <img src="assets/image61.png" style="width:7.5in;height:4.50625in" />

+> [!TIP]
-> :bright_button: **Tip:** If you are not familiar with this practice, we typically override this property when deploying our application to higher environments (e.g., test, QA, prod), which results in picking up the properties file specific to that environment. |
+> If you are not familiar with this practice, we typically override this property when deploying our application to higher environments (e.g., test, QA, prod), which results in picking up the properties file specific to that environment.

   - Second, I configured my **Configuration properties** element accordingly.